Android-Emulation-Testing/Android-Emulation-Testing.github.io/index.md

 ## Code and Data Release

-We are currently preparing the code and data of this study for public release, and it will take one to two days if things go smoothly.

-The code and data involved in our study will be released in [this github repository](https://github.com/Android-Emulation-Testing/code-and-data).
+The code and data involved in our study are provided in [this github repository](https://github.com/Android-Emulation-Testing/code-and-data).

 ### Code Release

-#### Measurement Code
+#### Failure Scene Capture

+We have gained authorization of the relevant authorities and will release the source code in one or two days.

 #### Enhancements

-We have provided the source code in the enhancements section of our paper in the [`enhancements` folder](https://github.com/Android-Emulation-Testing/code-and-data/tree/main/enhancements).
+We have provided the source code of the enhancements mentioned in our paper in the [`enhancements` folder](https://github.com/Android-Emulation-Testing/code-and-data/tree/main/enhancements).

 ### Data Release

 We have provided in part the measurement data (with proper anonymization) in the [`data` folder](https://github.com/Android-Emulation-Testing/code-and-data/tree/main/data).
-We will release the full dataset as soon as we obtain authorization from the relevant authorities.
+We will release the full dataset as soon as we obtain official approval of the relevant authorities.

 #### Data Format